serkankas/HTML_CSS_Notes/README.md

 The notes are provided in CSS and HTML.
 So you should check those, there is not much to tell about.
 Only thing that might be interesting is, [pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) next to [pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
 Also another interesting thing is, marker element.
 The [example](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) is shows the usage. but interesting thing is, even if you declare your list-style none, the content will appear

 > Chapter 9: Mini Project

+There is a small project that he made.
+I made a little different project.
+Instead of just making navbar, ~~which by the way was cool~~, I made a To Do kinda webpage.
+Feel free to check!

+> Chapter 10: Display